-- 4. Event Deck: Randomly select the number of Event cards as noted on the Scenario.
-Shuffle and place them face down to form the Event deck.
-Leave space next to this deck for the Event discard pile. - 5.
-Barrier deck: Shuffle the Barriers cards and place them face down in a pile to form the Barrier deck.
+- 4. Event Deck: Shuffle a number of Event cards as noted on Scenario.
+Place them face down in a pile in the play area as the Event deck.
+Leave space next to this deck for the Event discard pile.
+Return any extra Event cards to the box. - 5.
+Barrier deck: Shuffle the Barriers cards and place them face down in a pile in the play area to form the Barrier deck.
 Leave space next to it for the Barrier discard pile.